 The Health and Safety at Work act requires all employers to establish and maintain safe systems of work.
 This relates to Chapter 8 which represents the safety of highway maintenance vehicles through vehicle conspicuity.

 Vehicle chevrons related to Chapter 8 of the Traffic Signs Manual are requirements in England, Scotland and Wales.
-Our Premium Plus grade chevrons exceed the legal requirements for Scotland and Wales and ensure your safety on the roads with visibility up to 1000 meters and RA2 Class2 reflective film.
+Our Premium Plus grade chevrons exceed the legal requirements for Scotland and Wales and ensure your safety on the roads with visibility up to 1000 meters and Class R3B reflective film.